 Silent, with English subtitles

 Dziga Vertov (David Kaufman, 1896 – 1954) is famous for his radical fresh approach to the documentary cinema.
-His Man with a Movie Camera and Kino Eye became true classic of the Soviet silence avant-garde of 1920s.
+His Man with a Movie Camera and Kino Eye became true classic of the Soviet avant-garde era of the 1920s.
 However, he managed to try himself as an animator, too.

 Soviet Toys (Советские игрушки), 1924